 The honors program is open to senior English majors who have a departmental GPA of at least 3.6.

-- Students who are on campus, or who are studying away during the spring semester of their junior year must submit completed proposals upon their return by June 15 of that year.
+- Students who are on campus, or who are studying away during the spring semester of their junior year, must submit completed proposals by June 15, 2021.

 We encourage all interested students, especially those who plan to be off-campus junior year, to begin identifying a potential advisor and developing their project as early as possible, so that they may more comfortably meet the proposal deadline.